-My number one beauty tip is to always wear sunscreen.
-Lots of women skip spf because they assume their skin won't be affected by the sun since they aren't in direct sunlight at a beach, for instance.
-But the fact is that even on an overcast or cloudy day, as well as in doors, the sun still has a major effect on the skin, so suncreen is a must at all times, every single day.
+My number one beauty tip is always to wear sunscreen.
+Lots of women skip SPF because they assume their skin won't be affected by the sun since they aren't in direct sunlight at a beach, for instance.
+But the fact is that even on an overcast or cloudy day, as well as indoors, the sun still has a significant effect on the skin, so sunscreen is a must at all times, every single day.

-My favorite beauty tip is to ALWAYS take care of your skin- nothing overly complicated, just a solid daily skincare regime.
-From an early age, I've used skincare products to both maintain elasticity and hold off signs of aging.
-Products range from highend to drugstore, what matters is that they work for your skin at that point in your life.
-Find a go to product or two and then don't be afraid to try new things to keep it interesting and up to date.
-After that, say yes to a good primer that makes your makeup go on easier and look more natural!
+My favourite beauty tip is to ALWAYS take care of your skin- nothing overly complicated, just a stable daily skincare regime.
+From an early age, I've used skincare products to both maintain elasticity and hold off signs of ageing.
+Products range from high end to drugstore; what matters is that they work for your skin at that point in your life.
+Find a go-to product or two and then don't be afraid to try new things to keep it exciting and up to date.
+After that, say yes to a good primer that makes your makeup go on smoother and look more natural!

-"I have two key tips when it comes to beauty and make-up.
+"I have two essential makeup tips when it comes to beauty and make-up.
 One is drinking more water - it's simple but works wonders for your skin!
-The next is always spend the most time on your base - as when your foundation/base is perfected, everything else is easier.
+The next is always spend the most time on your base - as when your foundation/base is perfected; everything else is more comfortable.
 I love using a Beauty Blender (always damp, not dry!) to apply foundation and blend as nothing else gives as natural a finish

 Beautiful skin starts from within.
 For a healthy, youthful and natural glow, be sure to get plenty of sleep, stay hydrated, and eat lots of nutrient-dense fruits and veggies.

 My number one beauty tip is to have great skincare.
 Any makeup (drugstore included) applied to nurtured skin will always look better than if applied to the neglected skin.
-A basic skincare routine should consist of a makeup remover and cleanser, moisturizer (yes, even for oily skin!), and during the day, a sunscreen.
-Anything beyond this is optional, but can greatly increase the appearance of your skin.
-It is important to have a skincare professional involved with your decisions if you need help with specific issues such as acne, dark spots, or fine lines.
-Never be afraid to ask questions about specific concerns.
+A basic skincare routine should consist of a makeup remover and cleanser, moisturiser (yes, even for oily skin!), and during the day, a sunscreen.
+Anything beyond this is optional, but can significantly increase the appearance of your skin.
+It is essential to have a skincare professional involved with your decisions if you need help with specific issues such as acne, dark spots, or fine lines.
+Never be afraid to ask questions about particular concerns.
 After all, the skin you have is yours for the rest of your life!

 My number one beauty tip is to always look after your skin from the inside out.
-Drinking plenty of water, eating fresh fruit and veg and using good quality skin care and supplements gives your skin the optimum canvas for perfect make up.
+Drinking plenty of water, eating fresh fruit and veg and using good quality skincare and supplements give your skin the optimum canvas for the perfect makeup.

-I think my beauty main tip would be to develop a good skincare routine as early as possible ensuring you are wearing SPF every day also.
-I feel it is so important to look after your skin from a young age even if you are not prone to blemishes.
-It's something I have only learned more about in the last two years since struggling with my own skin and I now wish I had done it years ago.
+I think my main beauty tip would be to develop a good skincare routine as early as possible, ensuring you are wearing SPF every day also.
+I feel it is so important to look after your skin from a young age, even if you are not prone to blemishes.
+It's something I have only learned more about in the last two years since struggling with my skin, and I now wish I had done it years ago.
 Find products that suit your skin type and work for you.
-Another big tip that actually ties in with that would be to never work out or sleep with your makeup on!
+Another big tip that ties in with that would be never to work out or sleep with your makeup on!

-My number one beauty tip is to take care of your skin so that you can forego makeup at times.
-I like products with minimum to no alcohol and ones that have natural ingredients like lavender and rose which keep my skin soft and hydrated.
-Also wear sunglasses to protect your eyes and the skin around your eyes.
+My number one beauty tip is to take care of your skin so that you can forego makeup tips at times.
+I like products with minimum to no alcohol and ones that have natural ingredients like lavender and rose, which keep my skin soft and hydrated.
+Also, wear sunglasses to protect your eyes and the skin around your eyes.
 Good luck with the post.

 Recently I've discovered the magic of derma-rolling.
-Rolling a tiny wheel with hundreds of steel needles puncturing your skin doesn't sound all that appealing (perhaps a little scary even!) but it's definitely one of the best things that has ever happened to my skin.
-I can see a huge difference in the texture of my skin every time I use it - it smoothes out all the fine lines, fades even the clingiest of blemishes and gives my skin a massive radiance boost!
-I love pairing it with Vitamin E or C serum or an organic rosehip oil.
+Rolling a tiny wheel with hundreds of steel needles puncturing your skin doesn't sound all that appealing (perhaps a little scary even!) but it's one of the best things that have ever happened to my skin.
+I can see a massive difference in the texture of my skin every time I use it - it smoothes out all the fine lines, fades even the clingiest of blemishes and gives my skin a massive radiance boost!
+I love pairing it with Vitamin E or C serum or organic rosehip oil.

-Wear sunscreen.
-Every day.
+Wear sunscreen — every day.
 I know you’ll think this is boring, I know you’ll think you hardly need to bother, especially not at the tail end of winter in the gloomy old UK, but seriously, protecting your skin from the ultraviolet rays that it is exposed to in everyday daylight - not just in bright sunshine - is the best thing you can do for your complexion.
-Wearing broad-spectrum sunscreen will dramatically reduce the effect that UVA rays - the ageing ones, the ones that pass through glass - have on your skin, so, 10 years down the line, your skin simply will not have as many lines and wrinkles and pigmentation marks as it would otherwise have gained.
+Wearing broad-spectrum sunscreen will dramatically reduce the effect that UVA rays - the ageing ones, the ones that pass through the glass - have on your skin, so, ten years down the line, your skin will not have as many lines and wrinkles and pigmentation marks as it would otherwise have gained.
 And you’ll have done it a favour by guarding skin’s DNA against the sort of damage that can eventually lead to skin cancers, too.

 1) Invest in supplements.
 If your skin is drier than it should be, the chances are you are deficient in one or more of Vitamin A, Vitamin C, Vitamin E, Vitamin D, Potassium or Essential Fatty Acids, so it may be wise to invest in a decent multivitamin (I love Terranova Living Multinutrient).

-Look for true natural products that contain nourishing ingredients that will feed the skin with essential vitamins and minerals.
-Products that contain nutrient-dense oils such as olive and avocado, or butters such as shea and cocoa will hydrate, nourish and protect the skin and also deliver ingredients essential for healthy skin to the dermis.
+Look for genuine natural products that contain nourishing ingredients that will feed the skin with essential vitamins and minerals.
+Products that contain nutrient-dense oils such as olive and avocado, or butter such as shea and cocoa will hydrate, nourish and protect the skin and also deliver ingredients essential for healthy skin to the dermis.

-What an amazing response we have had from our Beauty experts we would like to thank everyone of them for their time and great advice.
+What a fantastic response we have had from our Beauty experts we would like to thank every one of them for their time and great advice.